ForestStreamStudios/Project-Suzanne/README.md

 You play as [REDACTED] and find yourself stuck in a room that appears to be trying to teach you something.
 Eventually you find your way out and discover that are in a maze.
 You must find your way through 3 different mazes to find yourself in a new room that both is an ending, and a beginning...

+You will need to download the models folder here:https://drive.google.com/file/d/1hJIIrkjIWEj95JM2v_BKZyllCMn_2ezy/view?usp=sharing
+Place it inside of the Assets folder, replacing all duplicate files.
 ## Installation/Setup
 ### From Source
 Follow the steps below to install and setup the project